senior-design-financial-engine/search-engine/frontend/README.md

-# Financial News Engine Frontend
+# Financial News Search Engine Frontend

 This directory contains the React.js frontend application for the Financial News Engine project.